 Long-Distance Commuters

-Daily long commutes can make pay-per-mile pricing less attractive.
+Daily long commutes can make pay-per-mile pricing less attractive, especially if monthly mileage is consistently high.

 Rideshare Drivers